 - Baloise acquires minority shareholdings in Peru, Venezuela and Ecuador.
 In 1958 Basler Unfall (Baloise Accident) is founded.

-1971: The current structure of the company is created; Baloise Austria restructures itself
+1971: The current structure of the company is created; Baloise in Austria restructures itself

 - In 1971 the Baloise companies Feuer, Transport and Unfall merge to form Basler Versicherungs-Gesellschaft (Baloise Insurance Company).
 Basler Lebens-Versicherungs-Gesellschaft (Baloise Life Insurance Company) remains an independent subsidiary for regulatory reasons.